telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/bind-chart-to-range.md

 ## See Also

-Other articles and how-to examples on Kendo UI Spreadsheet and Charts:
+Other articles and how-to examples related to the Kendo UI Spreadsheet:

 * [Chart JavaScript API Reference](/api/javascript/dataviz/ui/chart)
 * [Spreadsheet JavaScript API Reference](/api/javascript/ui/spreadsheet)